 A keening sound issued from the center of the Pentacle and a long tongue flickered out, red, dripping with saliva and froth.
-More image-files opened up before me.
 A skull.
 A worm coming forth out of the black socket of an eye.
 Women crucified spread-eagled.
 Children begging on war-ravaged streets, fire, fire, fire… the bodies tumbling into mass graves and the gnashing of teeth and wailing.
 Barbed wire.
 Gas chambers.
 Smoke ascending from factory chimneys.
+Piles of teeth.

 “niN, niN, niN, niN, niN,…”

-I heard myself screaming in the face of the audio-visual assault.
+I heard myself screaming.
 The old anxieties and fears were rising to the surface within me.
-I closed my ears with my hands and ran towards the Pentacle, away from RAM.
+The fears and anxieties I had known since I had fled from before the face of my father, since I had escaped from my brother, and lost my mother who had made me steal the Gift.
+I closed my ears with my hands and ran towards the Pentacle, the SZeal of Solomon.
+RAM was laughing a maniacal laugh and quaffing from a leathern skin full of wine.
 The dancers cleared a narrow pathway for me.

 “Nin”.
 I shouted at RAM.
 “Nin.
 Whichever way you spell it, backwards or forwards, it is unchangeable.
 Eternal, it is of Heaven.
 I have the Name of God.
 I have the Word of God.”

-There was a clap of thunder and the Pentacle disappeared, also RAM and his sulfurous hordes.
+There was a clap of thunder and the Pentacle disappeared, so too RAM and his sulfurous hordes.